baldzhiyski/RecipeApp/README.md

 - **Display Recipe Effort Level**
   Show the time and difficulty required for each recipe.

-- **Mobile-Friendly Design**
-  Optimized for use on mobile devices as well as desktop.

 - **Reverse Search**
   Find recipes based on available ingredients.

-- **Online Import from Chefkoch**
-  Import recipes directly from Chefkoch to save time.

-- **Multi-Tenancy Support**
-  Suitable for multi-user environments.

-- **Share Recipes**
-  Share recipes easily with others.

 ---